DehydratedWaterOfficial/DehydratedWaterOfficial/README.md

 A: A Dance of Fire and Ice, I have over 250 hours on it on Steam for a reason.

 Q: Do you like horror games?
 A: It's less than I dislike horror games and more that I'm strict with what horror games I DO like.
 I'm typically fine with psychological horror, because those tend to have less jumpscares, which I don't like.
 I'm also tolerant of blood, gore, and somewhat disturbing imagery.
-Some certain levels of disturbing imagery may scar me imagery and give me nightmares the next night, though.
+Some certain levels of disturbing imagery may scare me and give me nightmares the next night, though.

 Q: What's your favourite soda?
 A: Fanta Fruit Twist, no hesitance.